Nissan Versa 2007-2011: problems, fuel economy, reliability, photos, specs

 A faulty air/fuel ratio sensor or stuck EVAP canister vent control valve are common reasons for the Check Engine light coming on.

 Suspension repairs (struts, shock absorbers, control arms, coil springs) are often reported.
 There was a recall for broken front coil springs.

 A failed passenger front door lock assembly can cause the trunk lock to stop working.

 If your blower fan is working only at a high speed, it might be due to a bad blower motor resistor.

 Overall: For a reasonable price, a used Versa can work as a cheap commuter or a first car.
 This is of course provided that the vehicle you choose is properly inspected and is in excellent mechanical condition.
 The 1.8L CVT model is the most fuel efficient.
-Nissan has extended the Continuously Variable Transmission (CVT) warranty to 10 years/120,000 miles in 2003-2010 models.
+Nissan has extended the Continuously Variable Transmission (CVT) warranty.
 Read more at NissanAssist.com.
 The interior space is another plus.

 What to look for in a used Nissan Versa: In addition to the common problems mentioned above a few owners reported that the engine may produce a piston slap.
 It's a loud clapping noise that is pronounced when the engine is started cold.
 Used cars that produce this type of noise should be avoided.
 We also recommend to avoid trim levels that don't have the antilock brakes (ABS); it's a must-have option.